Polish Jewish in Israel

 Introduction / History

 Today, the majority of Polish-speaking Jews live in Israel.
-Few of them lived through the ordeal of the Nazi Holocaust or the Communist takeover of Poland after the war.
-But the struggle and pain of earlier losses is still felt.
+Few of them lived through the ordeal of the Communist takeover of Poland after WWII, but the struggle and pain of earlier losses is still felt.

 What Are Their Lives Like?

 Language is one of the distinguishing features among Jews of this region.
 While Hebrew and Aramaic are the common languages of prayer, sacred, and legal matters, the Jews are quite at home with local languages and dialects.
-Farsi (the Iranian language) and Arabic are the everyday languages of most of the Jews outside Israel.
-Within Israel, Jews may speak fluent Yiddish (a German dialect with Hebrew elements), Russian, Yudi, Ladino, or any number of other languages learned in their countries of origin or from their immigrant parents.
+This includes Polish, the heart language of many Polish Jews who live in Israel.
+As time passes, the younger generations make Hebrew their heart language.

 What Are Their Beliefs?